-Go online to view the full results of our Attitudes Survey and gain more insights into how UHNWIs plan to invest in 2021 According to our Attitudes Survey, a quarter of UHNWIs plan to invest in commercial real estate during 2021 THE WEALTH REPORT 2021 PRIVATE CAPITAL REAL ESTATE INVESTMENTS
+Go online to view the full results of our Attitudes Survey and gain more insights into how UHNWIs plan to invest in 2021 According to our Attitudes Survey, a quarter of UHNWIs plan to invest in commercial real estate during 2021 P53 THE WEALTH REPORT 2021 PRIVATE CAPITAL REAL ESTATE INVESTMENTS

+More to come

 While our provisional data for private real estate investments in 2020 gives a good indication of trends, it is likely that there will be upward revisions.
 For example, as The Wealth Report went to press last year, we reported a provisional figure of US\$333 billion for 2019.
 This later rose 4% to US\$347 billion.
 Given that the level of private capital invested in the UK during Q1 to Q3 was 4% higher than the same period in 2019, we expect the provisional 2020 figure - currently marginally below that of 2019 - to be boosted significantly.

 The 2020 dip

+Source: RCA \Data provisional

-WEALTH CITIES HOME INVESTING PASSIONS DATABANK P54 P55 THE WEALTH REPORT 2021 Keep it in the family This year's Attitudes Survey included 50 family offices around the world.
-I investment, we share some responses, as well as insight.
-This year's Attitudes Survey included contributions from more than 50 family offices around the world.
+Keep it in the integral of the sound the world.
+This year's Attitudes Survey include 50 family offices around the world. investment, we share some responses as well as insight.
+NORDS AND ANALYSIS - FLORA HARLEY This year's Attitudes Survey included contributions from more than 50 family offices around the world.
 From succession planning to property investment, we share some of the key findings based on those responses, as well as insights from our global Private Office team s part of our Attitudes Survey, we asked respondents whether they had reviewed their succession plans in the light of Covid-19.
 After all, it's hard to beat a global pandemic that disproportionately affects older generations for bringing the issue to the fore.
-At first glance it seems odd that family offices appear to be less alive to the issue -48% have reviewed their plans, compared with almost 60% of UHNWIs.
+At first glance it seems odd that family offices appear to be less alive to the issue - 48% have reviewed their plans, compared with almost 60% of UHNWIs.
 But as Nic Arnold of PwC's Private Office points out, "The whole purpose of having a family office is to obtain highly personalised wealth management.
 At the outset many will define the family's overarching ethos and goals to form a plan of what they want to achieve and how to assess whether they are getting there.
 Approaching things in this way enables ongoing governance over succession planning in good times and bad."
 48% of family offices have reassessed their attitudes to succession planning during the Covid-19 pandemic